njhammond/generate_bridge_wikipedia_entries/README.md

 This will have to be a manual fix.

+#### ACBL/US Centric
-3. The code is ACBL-centric/US centric.
+The code is ACBL-centric/US centric.
 If someone wants to create something similar for another National Bridge Organization (NBO), go for it.

+#### Missing Data
-4. There is still some missing data, for example, a mapping from name to a WBF ID would be helpful.
+There is still some missing data, for example, a mapping from name to a WBF ID would be helpful.

+#### Missing Awards/Events
-5. There is still some missing events/awards, for example Cavendish, IBPA awards,
+There is still some missing events/awards, for example Cavendish, IBPA awards,

 Upkeep
 ==

 The file events.csv contains a list of all events that are processed, along with a URL that has the information where the data was extracted.

 As a new event occurs, the URL information should be updated in events.csv.
+As a better reference becomes available, we should use that.

 The file winners.csv is generated from an Excel file.
 I have checked in a copy, to make it easier for others to run, but do not make any edits to it.
 These will be lost when a new version is generated.